 In the heart of downtown Gettysburg, One Lincoln is the “casual comfort” restaurant within the stately Gettysburg Hotel.
 The restaurant focuses on elevating familiar dishes with a contemporary twist.

 The crab stuffed scallop with shrimp hash was shellfish goodness at its absolute best.
-I also fell for the onion soup — this one was bruleed and served with provolone, gruyere, and French bread croutons.
+I also fell for the onion soup that was bruleed and served with provolone, gruyere, and French bread croutons.
 It was served with a ham sandwich with muenster cheese and grain mustard on a perfectly toasted bread they call “English muffin bread” thanks to the nooks and crannies.
 One Lincoln will always be one of our Gettysburg favorites.

-I was the guest of Destination Gettysburg on this culinary tour.
-All opinions of the gluttonous and mouthwatering are my own.
+Some of our meals were hosted by Destination Gettysburg.
+All opinions of the gluttonous and mouthwatering are our own.